andrewpbray/stat-375-website/content/syllabus.md

 show_title_as_headline: true
 ---

 The primary goal of this course is to prepare first-time GSI appointments with the skills and resources to become more confident, efficient, and effective teachers.
 It aims to build in students a curiosity to persistently question their practice: Why am I teaching this particular topic?
 What is the most important thing that my students learn?
 How do I know if my students have learned it?
 Why have I chosen to teach it in the this manner?
-Why are certain students engaged and others not?
+Why are certain students engaged and succeeding and others not?

 There are three integral elements to this course.
 In person **class meetings** are the core of the experience, when you will encounter new ideas and discuss them in the context of your current teaching.
 Weekly **assignments** are an opportunity to reflect on the ideas discussed in class as well as readings. **Teaching observations** will occur twice during the semester and give you the opportunity to observe a different classroom environment than your own and receive feedback about your own teaching.

 ## Topics

+- Welcome to class
+- How we think
-- Conducting your first class
+- Planning your lesson
+- Observing and being observed
+- Creating an inclusive classroom
+- Creating an equitable classroom
 - Where your students are coming from
-- Engaging students
 - How to teach without lecturing
-- Lesson planning
 - Teaching as a member of a team
 - The classroom as a social space
 - Teaching case studies with a social context
-- Assessment
+- Assessments

 ## Resources